 According to research done by Intel, ATMs were the users of the first devices used to connect to the network back in the 1970s.
-However, there is another popular belief, according to which the Coke machine replaced at Carnegie Mellon University is the first in line.
-This device could report its findings and whether freshly loaded drinks were cold or not.
+However, another popular belief is that the Coke machine replaced at Carnegie Mellon University is the first in line.
+This device could report its findings and whether freshly loaded drinks were cold.

 Healthcare is among the fastest-growing sectors for IoT.
 From asset tracking and research management to monitoring critical patient symptoms, communication devices and systems support remote health care, better health and wellness options, etc.